phoenix-4u/Pend_Claims_Agentic_Workflow/README.md

 ### Creating New SOPs

-1. Create a new JSON file in `data/sops/`
+1. Create a new entry in the SOP database table
 2. Define the SOP structure with steps and queries
 3. Test using the MCP client tools
 4. Deploy to production